ZP5DXS/morse-practice/README.md

 https://zp5dxs.github.io/morse-practice/

-Choose your preferred input device and start practicing immediately.
+Choose your preferred input method and start practicing immediately.

 For your first practice session, you can use nothing more than: